 Method:

-sugar in a small bowl and let stand until foamy, about 10 minutes.
+1. Combine the water, yeast, and a pinch of sugar in a small bowl and let stand until foamy, about 10 minutes.

 2. Combine 2 cups of the flour and the salt in a large bowl.
 Make a well in the center and pour in egg, milk, butter, and yeast mixture.
 Mix until creamy, about 2 minutes.
 Add the remaining flour 1/2 cup at a time, stirring in each time, until you have a soft dough that just clears the sides of the bowl.

-surface and knead for 5 to 10 minutes.
+3. Turn the dough out onto a floured work surface and knead for 5 to 10 minutes.
 Return the dough to a clean, greased bowl, cover with plastic wrap, and allow the dough to rise until doubled in size, about 90 minutes.

 4. Sprinkle a work surface with cornmeal.
 Pour the dough out of the bowl and onto the surface.
 Sprinkle the top of the dough with cornmeal and then roll the dough into a rectangle about 1.3 cm (1/2 inch) thick.
 Use a large round cookie cutter or an upside down drinking glass (2.5-3 inches/7-8 cm) to cut the muffins out of the dough.